sechan9999/Udacity-DRL-Nanodegree-Continuous-Control-Project/Report.md

 But, of course, the condition for solving the environment is getting an average score of at least `+30` for all agents over **100** episodes, and 30 episodes of training does not meet the criterion.

-Therefore, I evaluated the trained agent by running for additional 100 episodes without further training to ensure that my agent can, indeed, solve the environment.
+Therefore, I evaluated the trained agents by running for additional 100 episodes without further training to ensure that my agents can, indeed, solve the environment.

 ![evaluation plot](images/eval_plot.png)

 This plot proves that these agents did achieve the required performance to solve the environment.

-The weights for the best model—seed `4`—was saved in `pretrained.pth`.
+The weights for the best agent—seed `4`—was saved in `pretrained.pth`.

 _As a side note:_ again, interestingly, agents performed better with their noises, albeit just by a little bit.
 This trend appeared on the last project, Navigation, and I think these agents are utilizing the stochasticity added by the noise to counter the uncertainty of their states.
 However, this is still just my speculation and, thus, this would need further investigation to be verified and understood.